Santa Rosa County’s Board of County Commissioners passed a wildflower resolution in July 2016.See a copy.

 Contact: Eleanor Dietrich

-After learning of the Wakulla resolution, Eleanor Dietrich contacted a Leon County commissioner, who got staff involved.
-Meanwhile, Eleanor’s Florida Native Plant Society Magnolia Chapter agreed to be the project’s community support group.
-Eleanor and Jeff Caster met with staff, after which Jeff made a presentation to the commission, which adopted the resolution on Jan.
+After learning of Wakulla County’s wildflower resolution, Eleanor Dietrich contacted a Leon County commissioner.
+Meanwhile, the Florida Native Plant Society Magnolia Chapter, Tallahassee, agreed to be the project’s community support group.
+Eleanor and FDOT Landscape Architect Jeff Caster met with county staff, after which Jeff made a presentation to the commission.
+The commission adopted the resolution on Jan.
 19, 2010.
 See a copy.

 The Florida Wildflower Foundation asked Commissioner Pat Northey to sponsor the resolution.
 After county staff reviewed it, the resolution was passed to the county commission.
 On May 6, 2010, Lisa Roberts made a short presentation to the commission, which then voted unanimously to adopt the resolution.
 See a copy.